veernagpal/Pipelined-Floating-Point-Adder/README.md

           After normalization, the final sign, exponent, and mantissa fields are combined to form a 32-bit IEEE-754 single-precision result.

+7. Pipeline Registers

         The 3 pipeline registers store and pass the relevant signals from one stage to the next at every clock edge

 Considering the following example to get an understanding of the Datapath